Associate of Science in Professional Studies

 - Research and Analysis: Apply data-driven approaches to making decisions and improving professional practice.

-- Disciplinary Knowledge and Skills: Chosen by faculty and student. *Based on student’s area of study; student works with a Faculty Advisor to create a program-specific outcome matching his/her professional area of interest.
+- Disciplinary Knowledge and Skills: Chosen by faculty and student. *Based on student’s area of study; student works with a Faculty Advisor to create a program-specific outcome matching the student's professional area of interest.

 General Education Literacies and Professional Competencies